ymd-h/gym-notebook-wrapper/README.md

 # Usage

-Two classes are implemented in `gnrwapper` module in this gym-notebook-wrapper package.
+Two classes are implemented in `gnwrapper` module in this gym-notebook-wrapper package.

 ## Simple One Shot Animation